Instructions Reference

 -

-Test transformations by inspecting secondary outputs in memory
+Test — inspect secondary outputs in memory during a transformation.

 -